abbeytipton/headachetracker/README.md

 # README
 # headachetracker

-This web app is in progress.
+This web app is finished.
 It is a tracker for headaches, in which users can log in, add a headache (by answering relevant questions about their activity before and during the headache) and then view graphs showing them their most common triggers.

-Left to do:
-- When creating a log, medicine checkmark isn't showing right
-- Testing, general organization